 1. If I donate to EDRi, where does my money go?

 In the past five years, EDRi has evolved from being a decentralised alliance with no staff to an influential organisation with a Brussels office and professional staff with standing and credibility in key European policy circles.
-Today, six full-time employees in the Brussels office are working hard to defend your online rights and freedoms.
+Today, eight people in the Brussels office are working hard to defend your online rights and freedoms.
 Find out who we are!

 Industry lobbyists in Brussels still have vastly more resources in order to influence EU policy making.
 Your money would contribute to restore the balance.

 2. Can I make a donation via bank transfer?